junparkh/LendingClub/menu1.md

 {: toc}
 ### Description of Data

 We downloaded the raw data from the Lending Club website.
 The data was structured as a large.csv with about 1.8 millions rows.
-Data was provided related to both the unfunded and the funded loans.
-Unfortunately, as already mentioned, there was very little data provided related to the actual demographics of the borrowers.
-This made performing any analyses related to either discrimination or preferential treatment impossible.
+Data was provided for both the unfunded and funded loans.
+Unfortunately, as already mentioned, there was very little data provided related to the demographics of the borrowers.
+This made performing analyses related to either discrimination or preferential treatment impossible.

 #### Overview of the Raw Data
 There were 1,873,290 records in the data file covering a timespan of 11 years.
 The data in the &quot;funded&quot; file relates to loans which have been approved by LendingClub, assigned a credit score and then subsequently funded by investors.
 The unfunded data (&#39;rejected&#39;) relates to borrowing applications which had been approved by LendingClub and assigned a credit score but not funded by investors.
 The critical part of our modeling would focus on whether loan applications which were funded were actually repaid and, if they were repaid, the overall level of interest earned on these loans.
 Unfortunately, the unfunded data was of little help in determining profitability as there is no subsequent record of whether these loan applicants would or would not have repaid their loans.